Alex-Nygaard/Martian-communication/README.md

 ```

 #### Using the LCD display
-The LCD (Liquid Crystal Display) is a 16x2 character display (16 columns, 2 rows) that displays characters and numbers.
+The LCD (Liquid Crystal Display) is a 16x2 character display (16 columns and 2 rows, see figure 7) that displays characters and numbers.
 It is enabled by a library of code that helps developers take advantage of the functionalities of the screen.
 This library is included into an arduino program with the `#include <LiquidCrystal.h>` term.
 To initialize the display, one must specify the 5 ports at which it connects (ex. `LiquidCrystal lcd(13, 12, 11, 10, 9, 8)`) and use the method `lcd.begin(16,2)` to specify the dimensions.
 The most common functionality of the screen, and the methods and functions we utilize is as follows.
 * `lcd.setCursor(col, row)` - Sets the position at which text is printed.
 Columns and rows have a starting index of 0.
 Thus, (0,1) will put the cursor on the second row and ready to print text from the first character space.
 * `lcd.print(text)` - Prints the given string to the display, which each character taking one of the 16 columns.
 * `lcd.clear();` - Clears the display to the default blank screen.